UnforeseenOcean/Marlin/ISSUES.md

 ## Issues found

 - ~~Auto home command is delayed and only X axis tries to home~~
-  - Driver connection issue, not sure about Z axis though.
+  - ~~Driver connection issue, not sure about Z axis though.~~
+   - Yup, definitely a driver connection issue.
+Not so sure about why it's doing that.
+- Auto home does not move the X and Y axis to correct position